PennLINC-MobileStudy/AWARE-Participants/README.md

 ## Welcome to the PennLINC Mobile Phenomics Study

-This page is where participants in the Mobile Phenomics study can find resources on how to use the AWARE application.
+This page is for participants in the Mobile Phenomics study.
+Here you can find resources on how to use the AWARE application.